romanofski/zyklop/README.rst

 To summarize, with zyklop I'd like to address two things:

-    1. Downloading large ZODBs takes a long time and bandwith.
+    1. Downloading large ZODBs takes a long time and bandwidth.
 I simply don't want to wait that long and download that much.
     2. Most of the time I can not remember the exact path where the item to copy is on the remote server.